-Mass Marketing vs Niche Marketing – A Comprehensive Beginners Guide
+Mass Marketing vs Niche Marketing – A Comprehensive Guide for Beginners

 What’s the meaning of creating a product unless people get to know about it?
-And, to let people know, marketing is the first term that hits in our head.
+And, to let people know, marketing is the first term that hits our heads.

 However, marketing can be appeared as large as an ocean if you don’t know how to do it in the appropriate way.
-Especially, for beginners who just have come with his new products and want people to use it, need to learn a proper roadmap to get his job done.
+Especially, beginners who just have come with his new products and want people to use them, need to learn a proper roadmap to get their job done.

-This is why, today, we will talk about the two most used marketing approach that is mass marketing and niche marketing strategy to reach out your target audience.
+This is why, today, we will talk about the two most used marketing approaches which are mass marketing and niche marketing strategy to reach out to your target audience.

 Before going anywhere else, at first, let me tell you what is mass and niche marketing.
-Many of us may have the misinterpretation of this duo.
+Many of us may have misinterpretation this duo.

 Mass marketing is something that focuses on appealing to as many people as possible with one strategy.
 It is often associated with having a shotgun approach, you shoot as many times as you can and hope to hit as much as you can.